lucasgautheron/lucasgautheron.github.io/_pages/about.md

 I am a French student in computational sociology/philosophy at the Interdisciplinary Centre for Science and Technology Studies in Wuppertal.
 I have a training in fundamental physics (École Normale Supérieure de Cachan and Université Pierre et Marie Curie) and in history and philosophy of science (Université Paris-Cité).

-My research aims to understand how collectives generate, leverage, transmit, and sustain complex knowledge.
+**My research aims to understand how collectives generate, leverage, transmit, and sustain complex knowledge.
+In particular, I am interested in how individuals navigate social dilemmas arising in contexts of collective cognition.**

 To answer these questions, I apply computational methods to observational behavioral data.
-My PhD focuses on social dilemmas high-energy physics, which is particularly interesting due to a strong division of labor.
+My PhD focuses on social dilemmas in science and high-energy physics, which is particularly interesting due to a strong division of labor.
 My project is highly interdiscplinary, spanning across philosophy of science, social epistemology, cognitive science, and cultural evolution.

 In a previous life, I have also been a journalist and the publication manager for the french online media [Le Média](https://lemediatv.fr>).